 A resilient estate plan may include some or all of the following features:

 Grantor trusts, with the ability to “toggle” the grantor status.
 Another common estate planning strategy is to create trusts where the settlor, or grantor, of the trust is required to pay the trust’s income tax bill.
-This is a very tax-efficient strategy because it allows the trust fund to grow income tax-free for the benefit of the trust beneficiaries.
-This is one way of transferring assets from one generation to the next that is not currently subject to gift tax and will not use up exemption.
-However, due to changes in circumstances, some grantors decide that they no longer want to be on the hook for a tax bill generated by a trust of which they are not a beneficiary.
-This may happen because the grantor has spent down her personal assets, because she feels that the beneficiaries of the trust have been given enough or for any number of other reasons.
-Whatever the reason or change in circumstances, the ability to turn off this tax treatment, thus making the trust responsible for payment of its income taxes, is one way to increase the plan’s flexibility.
+This is a very tax-efficient strategy because it allows the trust fund to grow income tax-free.
+This allows for the transfer of assets from one generation to the next without triggering a gift tax or using up exemption.
+However, some grantors may decide that they no longer want to be on the hook for a tax bill generated by a trust of which they are not a beneficiary.
+This could happen because the grantor has spent down her personal assets, because she feels that the beneficiaries of the trust have been given enough or for any number of other reasons.
+Whatever the reason or change in circumstances, the ability to turn off this tax treatment, thus making the trust responsible for payment of its own income taxes, is one way to increase the plan’s flexibility.

 Spousal access trusts.
 Under current law, spouses may transfer an unlimited amount to each other.
 This “marital deduction” from estate and gift tax merely recognizes a reality of everyday life: Spouses are constantly making transfers to and from individual and joint accounts, changing the title on deeds and transacting together and between one another.
 The Internal Revenue Service (IRS) has decided that these are not taxable transfers worthy of reporting.
-However, when an individual makes a significant transfer to a non-spouse beneficiary, the IRS looks to account for and, for transfers over $11.4 million, tax those transfers.
-For this reason, a common tax-efficient strategy is to transfer up to $11.4 million to an irrevocable trust for a non-spouse beneficiary or beneficiaries (typically, descendants).
-If, however, the original transferor falls upon hard times and can no longer support herself, that $11.4 million transfer is truly irrevocable.
+However, when an individual makes a significant transfer to a non-spouse beneficiary, the IRS looks to account for and, for transfers over $12.92 million, tax those transfers.
+For this reason, a common tax-efficient strategy is to transfer up to $12.92 million to an irrevocable trust for a non-spouse beneficiary or beneficiaries (typically, descendants).
+If the transferor falls upon hard times and can no longer support herself, that $12.92 million transfer is truly irrevocable.
 Her children and grandchildren may be wealthier than her (and they may not be interested in sharing)!
-If, however, her spouse was included as a permissible trust beneficiary, there would be an escape hatch of sorts where the trustee could return assets to the original grantor through a distribution to her spouse.
-This is certainly not the most tax-efficient estate plan, since assets that were formerly removed from the original grantor’s taxable estate would be returned to her spouse, nor is it an airtight method of “saving” a transfer that was too large (what if, for example, the original transferor divorces the spouse, or the spouse predeceases her).
-The future is unknowable!
-However, the peace of mind in knowing that there could be a way to get back assets in the event of a change in financial circumstances can be incredibly valuable.
+If, however, her spouse was included as a permissible trust beneficiary, there would be an escape hatch of sorts where the trustee could return assets to the grantor through a distribution to her spouse.
+This is certainly not the most tax-efficient estate plan, since assets that were formerly removed from the grantor’s taxable estate would be returned to her spouse, nor is it an airtight method of “saving” a transfer that was too large.
+(What if, for example, the transferor divorces the spouse, or the spouse predeceases her?1) The future is unknowable!
+But the peace of mind in knowing that there could be a way to get back assets in the event of a change in financial circumstances can be incredibly valuable.

 To develop a resilient estate plan, carefully consider who will act as your fiduciary.
 Given the duties associated with the position – and in the case of a trustee, the level of discretion connected to a flexible, long-term trust – the choice of who will serve in this role, and the amount of information you provide to this individual or institution at the time you create and execute the plan, might be the most important decision you will make throughout the estate planning process.